Meta Content Library

 (as of the most recent update from May 5th, 2025)

-The Meta Content Library is a research tool providing vetted academic and non-profit researchers access to public posts from Facebook, Instagram, and Threads.
-It allows near real-time and historical analysis of social media content, facilitating studies on political discourse, public health trends, misinformation, and more.
+The Meta Content Library is a research tool that provides vetted academic and non-profit researchers with access to public posts from Facebook, Instagram, and Threads.
+It enables near real-time and historical analysis of social media content, facilitating studies on political discourse, public health trends, misinformation, and other topics.
 (Replaces deprecated CrowdTangle for research at scale; the only Meta-sanctioned source that exposes view-count (“exposure”) data.)

 The platform features: